oodles-noodles/ghas-issue-ops/README.md

 The workflow uses the following process to manage GHAS licenses:
 1. Retrieves license information from GitHub Enterprise Cloud
+2. Analyzes repository committers from the last 90 days
+3. Compares repository committers against existing GHAS committers to identify new license requirements
-2. Checks if enabling the selected features would leave at least the specified minimum licenses available (default: 1)
+4. Checks if enabling the selected features would leave at least the specified minimum licenses available (default: 1) after accounting for new committers
-3. If sufficient licenses remain available, enables the selected features on ALL repositories
+5. If sufficient licenses remain available, enables the selected features on ALL repositories
-4. If enabling would reduce licenses below the threshold, no repositories are enabled
+6. If enabling would reduce licenses below the threshold, no repositories are enabled
-5. Option to skip license checking entirely for special cases (e.g., when licenses are managed separately)
+7. Option to skip license checking entirely for special cases (e.g., when licenses are managed separately)

 ## Technical Implementation